kaleido-io/developer-challenge/README.md

 We would like your project to demonstrate your concept end-to-end, but it doesn't need to be a complete application.

 It must:
-- Have a Web based user experience, built in React
+- Have a REST API to exercise the implemented functions
-- Have a backend-for-the-frontend (BFF), written in Node.js
+- Have a backend microservice implementing the REST API, written in Node.js
+- The backend microservice is deployed in a kubernetes environment (minikube or a cloud service)
+- API endpoints must be secured with TLS
+  - optionally secure them with mutual TLS
-- Have on-chain Smart Contract logic, written in Solidity
+- Have on-chain Smart Contract logic, written in Solidity, to be called by the backend microservice
 - Use a Kaleido blockchain
 - Contain a README that gives a quick overview of the use case, and tells us how to run it

 How much time you spend on each tier is down to you - depending on your interests and the skills you want to show.

 > We've given you a basic, but functional, starting point for each layer of the stack.
-> ... and yes, we know the UI is a bit naff ;-)
+> the UI layer is included but is optional for this challenge.
+The playback is totally acceptable if driven by command line `curl` or Postman

 ## Some ideas